What are the dates of the Festival?

 How many events are there?

+There were 18 new commissions for MIF13.
 MIF11 and MIF09 featured 20 world premieres and special events across the city.
-Both editions featured the Festival’s temporary, pop-up venue, the Pavilion Theatre in Albert Square.
-The MIF07 featured 25 premieres.
+All three featured the Festival's temporary, pop-up venue, the Pavilion Theatre in Albert Square.
+MIF07 featured 25 premieres.

 Many of the world premiere events run for several performances across the Festival, giving audiences more opportunities to experience them.